-My name is Christine Chisholm and I am currently a third year PhD student in the History Department at Carleton University, Canada, working under the supervision of Dr. Susanne Klausen.
+My name is Christine Chisholm and I am currently a fourth year PhD student in the History Department at Carleton University, Canada, working under the supervision of Dr. Susanne Klausen.
 My PhD research focuses on the lived experiences of Canadians disabled as a result of the drug thalidomide, with a special focus on reproductive choices and upbringing.

 Those who are interested in participating are welcome to contact me to discuss the project.